As AI rapidly develops so too does the vocabulary surrounding it.

 First up are our three definitions:

-Training: When we say training, we’re referring to training and LLM (large language model).
-It’s the foundational step where a model acquires its general knowledge and language abilities.
+When we say training, we’re referring to training and LLM (large language model).
+It’s the foundational step where a model acquires its general knowledge and natural language processing abilities.

-Fine-Tuning: This is the process of taking a pre-trained model and training it further on a smaller, task-specific dataset to adapt it for a particular use case.
+This is the iterative process of taking a pre-trained model and training it further on specific tasks using a smaller, task-specific dataset to adapt it for a particular use case.

 It can be helpful to think of these three concepts as building blocks.

 At the base, you need an LLM which is trained.
-Then you can fine tune it to your specific needs.
-And finally, it can be made to ‘think’ on its own.
+Then as training progresses, you can tune it to your specific needs.
+And finally, it can be made to ‘think’ and make more complex decisions on its own.

 Now let’s dig deeper into each concept to understand how they work, why they’re important, and most importantly, what you can do with them.